ehealthsuisse/Swiss-SNOMED-Community/README_EN.md

 ## How is the Swiss SNOMED-Community site structured?
 In the [Swiss SNOMED-Community](https://github.com/ehealthsuisse/Swiss-SNOMED-Community/blob/main/README_EN.md) you will find thematically organised [discussions](https://github.com/ehealthsuisse/Swiss-SNOMED-Community/discussions) in different categories as well as the [netiquette](https://github.com/ehealthsuisse/Swiss-SNOMED-Community/blob/main/Netiquette/Netiquette_EN.md) of the Swiss SNOMED-Community.
 The [official announcements](https://github.com/ehealthsuisse/Swiss-SNOMED-Community/discussions/categories/announcements) category is used to publish news related to SNOMED CT.
-For example, if there is a need to discuss a specific SNOMED CT topic in a meeting, this can be organised within the community.
+If there is a need to discuss a specific SNOMED CT topic in a meeting, this can be organised within the community.
 Active participation is encouraged.
 The «General» category is intended for discussion of general topics related to SNOMED CT.
 In the Q&A section, both technical and general questions about SNOMED CT can be asked and answered.
 Once a question has been answered, it can be marked as «answered», preferably by the person who asked the question.
 «Ideas» is where you can post ideas for implementation as well as general ideas about SNOMED CT and its application.